sugarlabs/musicblocks/README.md

 built the Planet during GCI 2016&ndash;17.
 Emily Ong designed our mouse icon and Euan Ong redesigned the Planet code as a series of GCI tasks in 2017&ndash;18; Austin George refactored the toolbars as a series of GCI tasks in 2018.
+In GCI 2019, Bottersnike redesigned the widgets and the Block API, AndreaGon made the widgets responsive, Pidddgy refactored the update code, resulting in an order-of-magnitude improvement in CPU usage, and Nepaltechguy2 updated the local storage mechanism to use localforage.

 A full list of [contributors](https://github.com/sugarlabs/musicblocks/graphs/contributors)